hRun/TA-bugcrowd/README.md

 # TA-bugcrowd

-A Splunk add-on providing a modular input for cyclically retrieving submissions from your Bugcrowd programs, creating a Splunk event for each new or updated submission.
+A Splunk® add-on providing a modular input for cyclically retrieving submissions from your Bugcrowd programs, creating a Splunk event for each new or updated submission.

 Created using the Splunk Add-On builder.